-- The board should operate with IT governance in mind. - IT should be on the board agenda. - IT performance should be measured and reported to the board. - The board should set a management framework for IT governance based on a common approach (for example COBIT). - Audit committees should oversee IT risks and controls.
+- The board should operate with IT governance in mind. - IT should be on the board agenda. - IT performance should be measured and reported to the board. - The board may consider appointing an IT steering committee or similar function to assist with its governance of IT. - The risk committee has the responsibility to oversee the broader risk implications of IT.
+The audit committee should consider IT as it relates to financial reporting and the going concern assumption.